rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 This app is free to use (if you have confidential data, you might want not to upload it here, and instead install the package locally).

-Most of the files for this app (and the package) are copyright Pablo Herrera Nieto and Ramon Diaz-Uriarte (and released under the GPL v3 license) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.
+Most of the files for this app (and the package) are copyright Ramon Diaz-Uriarte and Pablo Herrera Nieto (and released under the Affero GPL v3 license ---https://www.gnu.org/licenses/agpl-3.0.html) except some files for HESBCN, MHN, and the CBN code; see full details in https://github.com/rdiaz02/EvAM-Tools#copyright-and-origin-of-files.

 &nbsp;
-### Contact and bug reports
+### Authors, contact and bug reports
 Please, use the repository (https://github.com/rdiaz02/EvAM-Tools** and submit bug reports there.

 &nbsp;
 ****
 # Cookies
 ***
 We use cookies to keep "sticky sessions" to the pool of servers.
 By using the app, you confirm you are OK with this.